muneeb-pervez-22/muneeb-pervez-22/README.md

 ## Hi there, I am Muneeb 👋

-🧑‍💻 CS Sophomore at LUMS with a Biology Minor \
+🧑‍💻 CS Junior at LUMS with a Biology Minor \
 🧠 Cybersecurity Enthusiast dabbling in Computer Vision \
 🐧 Kali + KDE user \
 ⚙️ CLI over GUI \